-Now that you know how to make your app as sticky as possible, how can you measure just how sticky it really is?
+Now that you know how to make your app as retentive as possible, how can you measure just how sticky it really is?
 Are we talking “jam on your hands” sticky or “bug trapped in a Venus flytrap” sticky?
-You have to measure how users are responding to your app.
-This goes well beyond downloads and daily active users and into tracking where users are leaving your app and the path they take through it.
+You have to measure how users are responding to your application.
+This goes well beyond downloads and daily active users and into tracking where users are leaving your application and the path they take through it.

-For an in-depth look at what metrics should be tracked and some of the tools that can help you, refer to Getting an Edge–How Monitoring, Tracking, and the Right Metrics Can Improve Your Chance of Success (coming soon).
+For an in-depth look at what metrics should be tracked and some of the tools that can help you, refer to Important Metrics & Tools: How to Measure and Improve Mobile App Performance

-Nobody wants to go through all of that trouble creating, testing, and honing a great app only to have users abandon it after a single-use.
-The app world is extremely competitive both at the app store level and post-download.
-In order to provide a successful product that attracts sustained use, you need your app to be as sticky as possible.
+Nobody wants to go through all of that trouble creating, testing, and honing a great product only to have users abandon it after a single-use.
+The digital world is extremely competitive both at the app store level and post-download.
+In order to provide a successful product that attracts sustained use, you need your product to be as retentive as possible.

-Therefore, if you have an app idea but you’re worried it might not be as sticky as your competitors, find a partner that will help you build and launch the sticky app you want.
+Therefore, if you have an app idea but you’re worried it might not be as sticky as your competitors, find a partner that will help you build and launch the application that you want.
 What are you waiting for?
 Get in touch with us today!
 We can help you brainstorm.
-Remember, if you have any app idea, the key is always to start immediately and launch.
+Remember, if you have any software idea, the key is always to start immediately and launch.